makrai/notes/dubossarsky20-spectra-cross-ling.md

 # Abstract

-* Performance in cross-lingual NLP tasks is impacted by the (dis)similarity of languages at hand: e.g., previous work has suggested there is a connection between the expected success of bilingual lexicon induction (BLI) and the assumption of (approximate) isomorphism between monolingual embedding spaces
+* Performance in cross-lingual NLP tasks is impacted by the (dis)similarity of languages at hand: eg, previous work has suggested there is a connection between the expected success of bilingual lexicon induction (BLI) and the assumption of (approximate) isomorphism between monolingual embedding spaces
 * we present a large-scale study focused on the